MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/configuring-exceptions-and-events-in-visual-studio.md

 ---
 title: Configuring Exceptions and Events in Visual Studio
 description: You can configure the Windows Debugger to react to specified exceptions and events in a pre-determined way.
-For each exception, you can set the break status and the handling status.
-For each event, you can set the break status. ms.assetid: 531CFE28-B0DA-4B6D-896F-C8F678C7FE00
+For each exception, you can set the break status and the handling status. ms.assetid: 531CFE28-B0DA-4B6D-896F-C8F678C7FE00
 ---